paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

 # The problem

-The core pice of the problem from the previous solution is here:
+The core piece of the problem from the previous solution is here:

 ```ocaml
 let add achar target =